 |

-In addition to dramatic Art Deco architecture, Helsinki also boasts fine architectural details.
-We enjoyed looking at the little flourishes above the doors around town.
+Can you tell that I love architecture?
+In addition to dramatic Art Deco style, Helsinki also boasts fine architectural details.
+I enjoyed looking at the little flourishes around town.

-Helsinki's Rock Church is unique in the world.
+Helsinki's Rock Church (Temppeliaukio Church) is unique in the world.
 Carved into the rock, the interior has outstanding acoustics and a mesmerizing copper ceiling.

 As we arrived, the organist was wrapping up a short performance.
-We sat and listened as the music swept over us.5.
-A Local Gem for Your 2-Day Itinerary in Helsinki - Drink a Coffee and Eat A Sweet Bun at Regatta
+We sat and listened as the music swept over us.I was impressed to learn that the Lutheran Church of the Rock was built in 1969; a modern Finnish architectural marvel.

 Local recommendations are best recommendations and having friends in different places is an awesome way to find some hidden gems.
 My friend Anna took us to her favorite coffee spot, Regatta.